Subshifts of Finite Type with a Hole: Full shift with union of two cylinders as hole

 \section{Full shift with union of two cylinders as hole}

-In this section, we consider a full shift $\Sigma^\mathbb{N}$ with a hole which is a union of two cylinders based at words of identical length.
-In Theorems~\ref{thm:esc_r_1} and~\ref{thm:esc_r_2}, we will explore the relationship between the escape rate and the corresponding rational function $r(z)$.
-Further in Theorem~\ref{thm:esc_min1}, we will discuss the relationship between the escape rate and the minimal period of the hole.
-Our results easily extend to the case when the hole is a union of more than two cylinders, which will be discussed in Section~\ref{sec:full_morethantwo}.
+In this section, we consider a full shift $\Sigma^\mathbb{N}$ on $q$ symbols with a hole which is a union of two cylinders based at words of identical length.
+In Theorems~\ref{thm:esc_r_1} and~\ref{thm:esc_r_2}, we explore the relationship between the escape rate and the corresponding rational function $r(z)$.
+Furthermore, in Theorem~\ref{thm:esc_min1}, we discuss the relationship between the escape rate and the minimal period of the hole.
+Our results easily extend to the case when the hole is a union of more than two cylinders, which is discussed in Section~\ref{sec:full_morethantwo}.
 All the results are applicable to maps conjugate to a full shift, for instance, to a product of expansive Markov maps where the individual maps are conjugate to a full shift as discussed in~\cite{Product}.